Sudipta-Sen/Coding/CheatSheets/PythonSQLCheatSheet.md

 | `conn.commit()` | Commits the current transaction. | `conn.commit()` | Saves changes to the database. |
 | `conn.rollback()` | Rolls back the current transaction. | `conn.rollback()` | Rolls back changes to the previous commit. |

+Explanation:
+- DDL Operations: No `commit()` needed (e.g., `CREATE DATABASE`, `CREATE TABLE`).
+- DML Operations: Always use `connection.commit()` to make sure your changes (insert/update/delete) are saved in the database.
+- Transaction Rollback: If an error occurs during a DML operation, you can call `connection.rollback()` to undo any changes made during that transaction.

 ## 8. Prepared Statements

 | Function | Description | Example | Result |
 |-------------------|-------------|---------|--------|
 | `cursor.execute(query, params)` | Executes a query with parameterized values. | <li>`cursor.execute("SELECT * FROM users WHERE id = %s", (1,))`</li> <li>`cursor.execute("SELECT * FROM users WHERE id = %s AND name = %s AND age = %s", (1, 'John', 25))`</li>| Executes a query with a bound parameter.
 It prevents from SQL Injection|

+- Parameterized queries with placeholders (`%s`) are typically used for values in `INSERT`, `UPDATE`,`DELETE`, or `SELECT` statements but not for database or table names like `CREATE DATABASE`

 ## 9. Error Handling